public_html Folder Missing in cPanel: Causes, Fixes, and Recovery Steps

 FTP accounts on shared hosting are frequently created with a specific home directory for safety.
 That design prevents one contractor, one integration, or one compromised password from exposing the entire account.
 The downside is usability: if the FTP user’s home is set to a blank folder, the login looks like a wiped server even when the real site is intact elsewhere.

-In real projects, this happens when a team creates an FTP user for a developer and accidentally chooses a new directory name rather than the existing web root.
-The developer logs in, sees nothing, and uploads a fresh copy into that empty directory—creating two competing versions of the site on disk.
-Our fix is to align the FTP user to the intended deployment directory, then remove accidental duplicates after confirming which version is authoritative.
+In real projects, this happens when teams create an FTP user with a new directory instead of the real web root.
+The developer logs in, sees an empty folder, and uploads a fresh site copy there.
+As a result, two competing versions of the site can end up on disk.
+Our fix is simple.
+Point the FTP user to the correct deployment directory.
+Then remove the accidental duplicate after confirming which version is authoritative.

 2. Set the FTP user path to the correct WordPress or public_html location in User Manager